 Glennon’s two decades in the practice of law involves an ever-widening range of technologies, products and services, including consumer products, financial services, industrial equipment, marketing technology, pharmaceuticals and telecommunications.
 He frequently works with manufacturing and technology companies, as well as financial institutions and other clients.
 As a persuasive advocate on the firm’s Technology, Manufacturing & Transportation and Financial Services & Capital Markets teams, Glennon has delivered winning arguments in state and federal courts at the trial and appellate levels, as well as in arbitration and bankruptcy proceedings and before administrative agencies.

-Clients seek his advice in commercial disputes, class action lawsuits, product liability defense, contractual claims, intellectual property, licensing and regulatory compliance.
-He also assists clients with internal investigations and counsels companies regarding efforts to protect intellectual property, reduce litigation, comply with regulatory requirements and respond to inquiries from government agencies, including the Department of Justice, state attorneys general, as well as federal and state agencies.
+Clients seek his advice in commercial disputes, class action lawsuits, product liability defense, contractual claims, intellectual property, licensing, and regulatory compliance.
+He also assists clients with internal investigations and counsels companies regarding efforts to protect intellectual property, reduce litigation, comply with regulatory requirements and respond to subpoenas, civil investigative demands, and other inquiries from government agencies, including the Department of Justice, state attorneys general, as well as federal and state agencies.
 Glennon also advises senior management regarding branding initiatives and corporate governance.
 He handles cases as lead counsel but also collaborates as part of national trial teams in conjunction with other top U.S. law firms.